-Waterbucks are large antelopes that live across south and eastern Africa.
+Waterbucks are large antelopes that live across southern and eastern Africa.
 There are 13 recognized subspecies of waterbuck, but most are between 4 feet and 4ft 7in at the shoulder with males both taller and longer than females.
 Waterbuck are reddish-brown and their coats get darker as they get older.
 They have white muzzles, a white patch on their throat, on their rump, and inside their ears.
-Only males have horns, and they are particularly distinctive as they curve backwards and then curve forwards at the top.
-Waterbuck cannot cope for long without water in hot weather, so are usually found in scrubland and grasslands near to rivers and lakes.
+Only males have horns, and they are particularly distinctive as they curve backward and then curve forward at the top.
+Waterbuck cannot cope for long without water in hot weather, so is usually found in scrubland and grasslands near rivers and lakes.

 #8 Largest Antelope: Giant Sable Antelope

 Giant sable antelopes are subspecies of sable antelopes and reach 4ft 8in at the shoulder.
 They are critically endangered and are endemic to a region of Angola between the Cuango and Luando rivers.
 Giant sable antelopes are the national symbol of Angola and for a long time, it was thought that the entire population had been wiped out during the Angolan Civil War but they were rediscovered in 2004.
 Males are black, while females are reddish-brown, and both have white patches on their faces, rumps, and underneath their bellies.
 They also have impressive horns that curve backward.
 Males have larger horns than females and they can reach an incredible 65 inches.
 Lions and crocodiles are the main predators of adults, but leopards and hyenas often take calves.

 #7 Largest Antelope: Blue Wildebeest